top of page

 DISLOCAL w.png

-María Beatriz’s (Mabe's) role as convener forged strategic alliances, creating climate and social bonds to unlock blended finance investments for community real estate improvements.
-This initiative offers city officials equity-aligned designs under the Paris Accord and UN Sustainable Development Goals (SDGs).
+As Executive Director, María Beatriz has pivoted the organization toward the future of climate governance.
+By creating strategic alliances, she has worked to unlock blended finance investments for community real estate improvements, offering city officials equity-aligned designs under the Paris Accord and UN Sustainable Development Goals (SDGs).

 All contents developed by Dislocal ©